 - Overweight and moderately obese with a body mass index (BMI) between 25 and 25kg/m2.

 Dietary Intake/Dietary Assessment Methodology

 - A very low-energy diet intervention was prescribed to all subjects for four weeks.
 The aim was a body weight loss of at least 4kg over four weeks

 - After the weight loss period, subjects entered a weight maintenance period.
-Subjects were divided into two identical groups, stratified by gender, body mass index, age, eating behavior and REE.
+Subjects were divided into two identical groups, stratified by gender, BMI, age, eating behavior and resting energy expenditure.
 Subjects from both groups visited the University with the same frequency and received the same attention from the researchers and the same amount of counseling by the dietitian

 - To one of the groups, 48.2g additional protein per day was provided as one sachet of a meal replacer (Modifast) per day (17g protein) plus two sachets of protein (31.2g protein) to be dissolved in water resulting in two vanilla drinks.
 Subjects were required to consume the meal replacer and one protein drink as part of their ad libitum lunch and one protein drink in the afternoon.
 This was intended to result in 18-20% of energy from protein

 - There was no placebo used for the group that did not receive the extra protein.

 - Effects of the protocol including additional protein intake over time on the parameters measured were compared with effects of the protocol followed without additional protein on these parameters using ANOVA repeated measures